ilibarra/primer_design_covid19/README.md

 Please report in Issues, to [Anibal Arce](aaarce@uc.cl) or to [Ignacio Ibarra](ignacio.ibarra@helmholtz-muenchen.de).

 ### Misc
 - More background viral genomes can be added manually in `input/other_viruses` as fasta files.
+Please add also an entry to the file `names.tsv` with a keyword for that name.
-- Please add also an entry to the file `names.tsv` with a keyword for that name.
+- You can replace the FASTA_ID in input to genomes of your interest (not only COVID-19).

 ### Funding
 OpenCovid19 Initiative - Just One Giant Lab.